About 24 hours for Hank

 24 Hours for Hank is a non-profit, tax-exempt entity pursuant to Section 501(c)(3).
 Federal Tax ID #26-2856413.
 All net proceeds of the funds raised will go directly to The Cystinosis Research Foundation to support medical research.
 Your gift is tax deductible.

 Hank was diagnosed with Cystinosis in November 2007 after seeing a team of specialists at Children’s Hospital in Seattle.
 He was 16 months old.
 He then began the demanding medication schedule of five different medications every 6 hours, 8am, 2pm, 8pm and 2am.

 Before Hank was diagnosed the disease had already caused him to develop other problems including Fanconi Syndrome (kidney failure) and Hypophosphatemic Rickets (bone disease that causes soft, bowed bones).
 The nutrient imbalances due to these conditions cause increased urination, thirst, dehydration and abnormally acidic blood levels.

-In May of 2008 Hank had a successful operation for the placement of a g-tube in his stomach so his parents can administer the medications through the tube instead of forcing him to drink them.
-This has been a tremendous help in being compliant with his med schedule.
+In May of 2008 Hank had a successful operation for the placement of a g-tube in his stomach so his parents could administer the medications through the tube instead of forcing him to drink them.
+This was been a tremendous help in being compliant with his med schedule.

-Since being diagnosed Hank takes 22 doses of medicine per day to maintain his condition.
+In 2014 Hank started taking all of his medication orally.
+He currently takes 39 doses of medicine per day to maintain his condition.
 He also takes a Growth Hormone shot 6 days a week.
-He has occupational therapy, physical therapy, and speech therapy weekly, blood draws every two months and is seen by a kidney specialist quarterly to monitor his kidney function.
+He has occupational therapy, physical therapy, and speech therapy weekly, blood draws every three months and is seen by a kidney specialist quarterly to monitor his kidney function.

 Despite having a terminal illness, Hank is a happy and courageous little boy who makes those around him appreciate life and the true gift he is.